Tomatito

-José Fernández Torres (born Fondón, 1958), known professionally as Tomatito, is a Spanish roma flamenco guitarist and composer.
-Having started his career accompanying famed flamenco singer Camarón de la Isla (with Paco de Lucía), he has made a number of collaborative albums and six solo albums, two of which have won Latin Grammy Awards.
+José Fernández Torres (born Fondón, 1958), known professionally as Tomatito, is a Spanish Roma flamenco guitarist and composer.
+Having started his career accompanying famed flamenco singer Camarón de la Isla (with Paco de Lucía), he has made a number of collaborative albums and six solo albums, two of which have won Latin Grammy Awardes.

 Biography

 Beginnings, Camarón de la Isla

 Jose Fernández Torres grew up in a musical family, which included two guitar playing uncles: Niño Miguel, a flamenco guitarist, and Antonio, a professional guitarist.

 Tomatito, who had been playing clubs in Andalucía, became a flamenco sensation when he was discovered by guitarist Paco de Lucía.
 He accompanied legendary flamenco singer Camarón de la Isla for two decades.
 With Paco and Camarón he recorded four albums, and had a 1979 hit called "La Leyenda del Tiempo".
 Their album Paris 87 won a Latin Grammy for best flamenco album in 2000.
 Their partnership continued until Camarón's death in 1992.